Coronavirus records in Florida, Texas and California erode hopes of economic revival | Health

 Governors in California, Florida and Texas have either ruled out ordering most businesses to close and residents to stay home or said it would be a last resort.
 So far closures have been limited to bars, beaches and a few other types of businesses.
 In California, where the number of people hospitalized with COVID-19 has doubled over the past month, the 44-bed intensive care unit at Riverside University Health System east of Los Angeles is at capacity, so the hospital is expanding it.

 "It's been very consistent every day in the last couple of weeks," Riverside emergency room physician Dr. Stephanie Loe said.
 Referring to a saying among doctors that a full moon brings droves of patients to the emergency room, she said, "Every day has been like a full moon."
-Extraordinarily high jobless figures on Thursday compounded the gloom from worsening coronavirus trends and cases rising in 41 of the 50 U.S. states over the past two weeks, according to a Reuters analysis.
+Extraordinarily high jobless figures on Thursday compounded the gloom of cases rising in 41 of the 50 U.S. states over the past two weeks, according to a Reuters analysis.

 ALSO READ